 Having practised on a regular basis with a trained teacher, many patients feel empowered to continue practising at home.

 How long does it take?

-Classes last an hour and are currently held at the Bracknell Healthspace on Thursdays.
-The class content is explained at the first session, along with guidance on how to participate.
+Classes last an hour and the class content is explained at the first session, along with guidance on how to participate.
 You are always free to just sit and watch if this is best for you.

 How does tai chi fit work?